-What a brilliant decision in terms of public relationship tactics!
+What a brilliant decision in terms of public relations tactics!

-Considering the convenience of adapting article from others originating the exactly same idea, which costs most of the writing time, self-media authors have the motivation to plagiarize.
-In China, it is easy to produce a copy with the help of automatic tools you can find through internet.
-People can think of three totally different ways at least to express with the same meaning.
-Now this transforming process can be done by artificial intelligence.
+Considering the convenience of adapting an article from others originating the exact same idea, which costs most of the writing time, self-media authors have the motivation to plagiarize.
+In China, it is easy to produce a copy with the help of automatic tools you can find through the internet.
+People can think of three different ways at least to express with the same meaning.
+Now, this transforming process can be done by artificial intelligence.
 So I do not see the bright future for the self-media authors focusing on the original writing without the powerful intellectual property protection system.
-Since the cheating system have been improved to 3.0 version while our protection system still remains in 2.0 version, we need to step it a notch to a new lever, more intellectual, more sophisticated, and more self-evolutionary.
+Since the cheating system has been improved to 3.0 version while our protection system remains in 2.0 version, we need to step it a notch to a new lever, more intellectual, more sophisticated, and more self-evolutionary.

-In light of the bright side is alway falling behind the dark side at the beginning, my advice is to adapt our writing style for the self-media environment and trend of reading – using pictures instead of words to express our ideas for the good of business.
+In light of the bright side is always falling behind the dark side at the beginning, my advice is to adapt our writing style for the self-media environment and trend of reading – using pictures instead of words to express our ideas for the good of the business.
 People love reading pictures rather than passages while being mobile, lending to more space for advertisement.
-So maybe it is high time some authors had learn how to expressing meanings by drawing.
+So maybe it is high time some authors had to learn how to express meanings by drawing.